Meet my family!

-Little Hunterman is the cartoon dog version of a young parson jack russell terrier called Hunter.
+Little Hunterman is the cartoon dog version of a rather shy and risk-averse Parson Russell Terrier called Hunter.

-He is scared of open windows but loves to be outside, does not like dog food but loves found left overs (and croissants), detests changes in his holy routines but loves exceptions if they include rat-chases.
+He fears open windows but loves to be outside, dislikes dog food but treasures found leftovers (and croissants), detests changes in his holy routines and rituals but delights in extra rounds if they include rat-chases of any kind.

 Flynn (Admiral Flynn van Kwiitsch)

-Flynn, a rubber duck, had his tail chewed off by a young and overexcited Hunterman a few years back.
-Since then, for fear of sinking, Flynn has been deadly afraid of anything concerning water, avoiding every possible contact with it — a fact that makes body hygiene rather difficult.
+Flynn, a rubber duck, had his tail chewed off by a young and rather overexcited Hunterman right after they met.
+Since then, for fear of sinking, Flynn has been terrified of anything resembling water, avoiding any contact with it — a fact that makes personal hygiene rather challenging.

-Hunterman has accepted the responsibility for his actions and not only became Flynn’s best friend and protector, but also carries the duck around with him whenever he goes out.
-Due to his normally smelly self, Flynn’s place is on Huterman’s tail, and thus as far away from the sensitive dog-nose as possible.
+Hunterman has accepted the responsibility for his actions and not only became Flynn’s best friend and protector but also carries the little rubber duck around with him whenever he goes out.
+Because of his smelly self, Flynn’s place is on Hunterman’s tail, and thus as far away from the sensitive dog nose as possible.

-Flynn can be an arrogant and self absorbed little bastard, but we all love him dearly.
+Flynn can be an arrogant and self absorbed little rascal, but we all love him dearly.

-With little Hunterman her life has gotten so much more complicated, but ah so extraordinarily more rewarding!
+With a Little Hunterman in tow, her life has gotten so much more complicated, but ah, so extraordinarily more rewarding!

-Neil is an architect ans Sue’s partner in crime.
+Tony-human is an architect and Lassal-human’s partner in crime.

-While Sue is a bit more the stern one who insists on having an obedient dog and her rules followed, Neil calmly and stoically allows Hunterman to wrap him around his little paws — and to pull him along.
+While Lassal-human is the stern one who insists on being the leash-leader, Tony-human calmly and without fail allows Hunterman to wrap him around his little paws — and to pull him along.

-(And he also loves him for the zombie-chases they do together – more on that crazy take later, maybe.)
+(And he also loves him for the zombie-chases and extra croissants.)